RPS Return to Learn Protocol

 We ask that you please follow the guidance from our health professionals, and if your child is not feeling well, please keep them at home.

 By conducting these self-screening questions and keeping your students home if they are not feeling well, you are helping to keep our schools healthy and safe this school year.

-At the beginning of September, the U.S. Department of Agriculture (USDA) announced the extension of the Summer Meals Program to continue offering free meals to children in the fall months.
+At the beginning of September, the U.S. Department of Agriculture (USDA) announced the extension of the Summer Meals Program to continue offering free meals to children for the entire school year.

-RPS with its food service partner, Sodexo, is now able to provide breakfast and lunch at all of our schools at NO COST to students through December of 2020.
+RPS with its food service partner, Sodexo, will provide breakfast and lunch at all of our schools at NO COST to students for the entire 2020/2021 school year.
 This is a nationwide initiative school districts across the U.S. can take advantage of for their students.